- Book Club: The Phoenix Project (Chapters 1-3)

 “We are keeping Phoenix alive by sheer heroics.
 Wes wasn’t joking when he said that we’re proactively rebooting all the front-end servers every hour.
 We can’t introduce any more instabilities.
 I propose code rollouts only twice a day and restricting all code changes to those affecting performance.”Bill

-The team produces a plan to tie all code commits must be tied to a defect number or they will be rejected.
+The team produces a plan to tie all code commits to a defect number or they will be rejected.

 Bill visits Ann and her team across the hall.
 They have tables covered in faxes that represent orders that need deduplicated or reversed.